*denotes Sharon and Greg’s personal favorites- all highly recommended!

 Most restaurants have weekly and seasonal variation in their schedules.

-Chestertown – The Bullhouse is a great dinner option with nice steaks, chicken, pasta and cool appetizers with a southwestern flair!
+Chestertown – The Bullhouse* is a great dinner option with nice steaks, chicken, pasta and cool appetizers with a southwestern flair.
+They also have a great vegan menu!
 The Friends Lake Inn (518-494-4751) has a fine dining menu and great wine list in the historic main dining room and they offer a light menu in the Bistro/Winebar.
-Main St Ice Cream, is the quintessential luncheon spot but they also serve an additional entrée or 2 in the evening.
+Main St Ice Cream*, is the quintessential luncheon spot but they also serve an additional entrée or 2 in the evening.
 Be sure to save room for dessert!
 OP Fredericks has casual fare, burgers and such but also nice pasta, chicken and beef entrees.
 Good food and a nice bar in a nice casual setting.
-The Place and Buttinos serve casual Italian.
+The Place serves casual Italian dishes.
 The Panther Mountain House is a great local bar and good burgers and sandwiches- The “P-House” does take out and serves late!
 The Odd Duck has a good selection of excellently prepared “comfort” food.